omarzone/hci-project/src/methodology.md

 # Methodology

-We are going to use tools such as Trello and Github to document all of our progress and contributions in researching the problem.
+To ensure that every team member's progress is documented accurately, we will utilize tools such as Trello and GitHub.
+These platforms will allow us to track our work in real time, assigning and completing tasks while maintaining transparency across the team.
+Trello will serve as our task management tool, breaking down the problem into smaller, manageable tasks that can be assigned to specific team members.
+GitHub will provide a platform for collaboration on code, version control, and documentation, making it easier to track contributions.

-Our contribution metric is simple; tasks are assigned a number equivalent to their complexity.
+Our contribution metric is designed to be straightforward yet effective.
+Each task is assigned a numerical value based on its complexity, allowing for an objective measurement of effort.
+The higher the complexity, the greater the value assigned to that task.
+This ensures that contributions are evaluated not just by the number of tasks completed but also by the difficulty and time investment required.
+By assigning these values, we ensure that contributions are balanced and fairly represented across the team.

-At the end of the week, a chart will be automated to show the contribution of each member.
+At the end of each week, we will automate the creation of a chart that will visually represent each team member’s contributions.
+This chart will serve as a snapshot of the team's collective efforts, showing the breakdown of completed tasks and their respective complexities.
+It will also help us identify any bottlenecks or areas where additional support may be needed, promoting accountability and ensuring consistent progress towards our goals.